elatov/elatov.github.io/_posts/2012-09-01-getting-openindiana-back-to-its-original-state-after-updating-by-doing-a-clean-install.md

     ~# pkg rebuild-index

 But unfortunately it didn't help out.
 So I downloaded the [iso](https://www.openindiana.org/download/), and just did a clean install.
-Since I had two drives which I setup before (If you want more information regarding that, check out my [previous](/2012/08/migrating-the-root-zfs-pool-to-a-smaller-drive/)post), I setup up my system pool on the 8GB drive and my data pool to be on the other drive.
+Since I had two drives which I setup before (If you want more information regarding that, check out my [previous](/2012/08/migrating-the-root-zfs-pool-to-a-smaller-drive/) post), I setup up my system pool on the 8GB drive and my data pool to be on the other drive.
 So during the clean install I just selected the drive which had my system pool and the install just wiped that drive and setup a new pool on it.
 But my data pool was still in tact.
 After the install/update finished, I saw the following:

     root@openindiana:~# zpool status
     pool: rpool